Pylons/hypatia/docs/usage.rst

   [1]

-This is the document id for the content we indexed in the above step as 'peach'.
+This is the document id for the content we indexed in the above step with ``peach`` as a ``flavors`` value.
 Your application is responsible for resolving this unique identifier back to its constituent content.

 You can also pass compound search parameters for multiple indexes.
 The results are intersected to provide a result: